vyuvalv/lwc-oss/README.md

 - Inside your `index.html`
 - We Just need to change the reference to our Lightning Design resources, which we setup earlier to be copied into our `resources` folder.
+- Change the path to each resource link

 ```html
 <!--  index.html  -->